Longitudinal Position and Cancer Risk in the United States Revisited: Supplementary Information

+Another limitation pertains to the ecological nature of the data analyses.
+This approach does not allow for the quantification of risk factors, including position in the time zone, on the development of cancer using individual level data. \commentnj{Additionally, our analysis is hindered by missing reported data from certain counties, and a more limited range of cancer types compared to the study done by Gu et al. For instance, no reported cancer incidence rates are available for Kansas and Minnesota, and numerous counties lack data on specific cancer types.
+For example, we only have data on liver \& bile duct cancer incidence for 1117 counties.
+Addressing this issue would require access to more data, which represents a potential avenue for improvement in future studies.}

-Overall, this study provides insights into the relationship between cancer incidence rate and longitudinal positions.
-Our findings contribute to the ongoing discussion on the implementation of daylight savings time.
-Further research is necessary to understand the underlying causes of the observed differences in cancer rates in different regions across the United States and to develop interventions to prevent these cancers.
+\commentnj{In conclusion, this study offers valuable insights into the association between cancer incidence rate and longitudinal positions.
+Our findings contribute to the ongoing discussion surrounding the implementation of daylight saving time.
+Further research is necessary to understand the underlying causes behind the observed variations in cancer rates across different regions within the United States.
+Such research can pave the way for developing targeted interventions that aim at preventing these cancers and improving public health.}